-In which circumstances may an employer be held liable for the acts or conduct of its employees?
+30 In which circumstances may an employer be held liable for the acts or conduct of its employees?

 Within the framework of a contractual relationship, an employer is liable for any negligent or wilful breach of contract caused to the other party of the contract by an employee whom it uses to perform its obligations under the contract, provided that an intrinsic factual link exists between the employee's act and the breach.
 The employer is not liable for any act the employee commits only on the occasion of the performance of the contract (eg, if the employee commits a criminal offence that is in no way linked to his or her duties).
 Regarding liability in tort concerning third parties, the employer may excuse itself by proving proper care and diligence in selecting the relevant employee.
 The effect, however, of such an excuse is limited owing to the employer's obligation to indemnify the employee from third-party claims.
-Such obligation depends on the degree of the employee's fault, namely:
+Such obligation depends on the degree of the employee's fault, namely where there is:

-- · where there is a low degree of negligence, full indemnification; - · where there is ordinary negligence, partial indemnification; and - where there is gross negligence or a wilful act, usually no indemnification
+- a low degree of negligence, full indemnification; - ordinary negligence, partial indemnification; and - gross negligence or a willful act, usually no indemnification.